Criticism of the government response to Hurricane Katrina: Louisiana

-There were reports that Governor Blanco was reluctant to issue a mandatory evacuation order until President Bush called to personally ask that she give the order.
+There were reports that Governor Blanco was reluctant to issue a mandatory evacuation order until President Bush called to personally ask that she do so.
 However, the mandatory evacuation order was issued by Mayor Nagin and, as the White House reconfirmed the timeline, it is unlikely the Bush call was decisive in the making of the order.
-At the August 28 press conference in which Nagin and Blanco ordered the evacuation of New Orleans, Blanco actually said that Bush had called, "just before we walked into this room" to share his concerns and urge that the city be evacuated.
+At the August 28 press conference in which Nagin and Blanco ordered the evacuation of New Orleans, Blanco actually said that Bush had called "just before we walked into this room" to share his concerns and urge that the city be evacuated.

 William J. Jefferson (D-Louisiana) a Representative for Louisiana from the New Orleans area, was criticized when he had misused National Guard resources to check on his personal belongings and property on September 2, during the height of the rescue efforts.
 He used his political position to bypass military barricades and delay two heavy trucks, a helicopter, and several National Guard troops for over an hour to stop at his home and retrieve, "a laptop computer, three suitcases, and a box about the size of a small refrigerator".

 City and local response

 Many have also criticized the local and state governments, who have primary responsibility for local disasters, including both Governor Blanco and Mayor Nagin.
 Mayor Nagin was criticized for allegedly failing to execute the New Orleans disaster plan, which called for the use of the city's school buses in evacuating residents unable to leave on their own.
 The city never deployed the buses, which were subsequently destroyed in the flooding.

 On Saturday, August 27, several hours after the last regularly scheduled train left New Orleans, Amtrak ran a special train to move equipment out of the city.
 The train had room for several hundred passengers, and Amtrak offered these spaces to the city, but the city declined them, so the train left New Orleans at 8:30 p.m., with no passengers on board.

-Governor Blanco has said that, following the storm's landfall, FEMA asked that school buses not be used for post-storm evacuation as they were not air-conditioned, and potential risk of causing heatstroke, and that FEMA had informed them of more suitable buses that they would be providing.
+Governor Blanco has said that, following the storm's landfall, FEMA asked that school buses not be used for post-storm evacuation because they were not air-conditioned, leading to the potential risk of causing heatstroke, and that FEMA had informed them of more suitable buses that they would be providing.
 Concerned over the slow reaction, Blanco sent in the state's fleet of 500 buses to aid in the evacuation process.
-It was not until late on August 31 that Blanco learned the FEMA buses were being sent from outside the state, and could not arrive in time.
+It was not until late on August 31 that Blanco learned that the FEMA buses were being sent from outside the state and could not arrive in time.